Course Description/Overview/Welcome Statement

 Assessment of Progress

 There will be pre-tests within the first two weeks of the school year to determine student levels.
-Then there will be tests at the end of each unit (usually at the end of each hex or term).
+Then there will be tests or projects at the end of each unit (usually at the end of each hex or term).

 We will partly be using Pearson’s My Perspectives textbook for 11th grade.
 We will also read supplemental novels and magazine articles.
 Most of the articles will come from Upfront magazine or The Week magazine.